Soham-Tiwari/Digitn/README.md

 Many businesses get calls from prospects or existing customers asking simple questions about location and hours of operation.
 If you miss a call, the customer is left unhappy.
 Calls can also distract your staff from focusing on the most important parts of your business.
 A website can reduce these calls and increase internal productivity.
 At the same time, it helps customers find useful information without needing to call, which ultimately provides an all-around better user experience.

 ## Brand
 Showcasing your brand to your prospective customers is one of the most important things that you can do.
-By clearly establishing who you are, what you represent and what you stand for, you increase the chances of your customers buying from you..
+By clearly establishing who you are, what you represent and what you stand for, you increase the chances of your customers buying from you.